realworldocaml/book/en/02-guided-tour.md

 - Function application in OCaml is syntactically unusual, in that function arguments are written out separated by spaces, rather than being demarcated by parens and commas.
 - OCaml carefully distinguishes between `float`, the type for floating point numbers and `int`.
-The types have different literals (`6.` instead of `6`) and different infix operators (`+.` instead of `+`).
+The types have different literals (`6.` instead of `6`) and different infix operators (`+.` instead of `+`), and OCaml doesn't do any automated casting between the types.
 This can be a bit of a nuisance, but it has its benefits, since it makes it prevents some classes of bugs that arise from confusion between the semantics of `int` and `float`.

 We can also create variables to name the value of a given expression, using the `let` syntax.